circleupx/circleupx.github.io/content/post/2022/use-static-ip-in-wsl/index.md

 microk8s enable metallb:192.168.2.11/32
 ```

-/32 at the end of the IP is used here to keep the host, 11, static.
+/32 at the end of the IP is used here to keep the load balancer IP static.
 If you don't understand why then may I suggest watching [Understanding CIDR Ranges and dividing networks](https://www.youtube.com/watch?v=MmA0-978fSk)

 ![MetalLb is ready](/post/2022/use-static-ip-in-wsl/metallb-is-ready.png)